 - You’re going to want to slide down and hug the right wall and guide yourself to the hand over on the right.

 - That hand and the hand after it should be enough to push you up to the top of the bend on the top-right.

 - As you fall down after that, hug the left side so you don’t fall onto the hand down below and can instead land on the platform.

-- The final puzzle is quite a bit trickier, so be ready for it.
+The final puzzle is quite a bit trickier, so get ready for a wild ride.